abdulmalikjalloh/Python-Intro/README.md

 Python is an interpreted programming language, thus use an interpreter to translate the code(instructions) written by programmers into a machine (code) readable format.
 When programmers write code, it is written in high level language(Python is an example of such language) and as computers can only executes machine code, thats why translator is required.

 There is a saying that, computers are dumb.
 Therefore, when writing programs in python, if we don't follow the syntax of python programming language, we get syntax errors.
 The computer will not try to correct our syntax, rather expecting the programmer to use the correct syntax when writing code.

+# Programming Constructs

 Sequence, Selection and Iteration are the three basic programming constructs used to control the order in which statements or code are executed in a program.

 # Sequence